douglasgreen/outlines/language/esperanto/wordlist.en.md

 kortezo - court
 kortumo - court, courtroom
 korupto - corruption
-ko - (skip, not an Esperanto word) kosma - cosmic kosmo - cosmos, space kosmologio - cosmology
+kosma - cosmic
+kosmo - cosmos, space
+kosmologio - cosmology
 Kosovo - Kosovo
-kotona - (skip, not an Esperanto word) krasho - (skip, not an Esperanto word) kreado - creation kreante - creating krediti - to credit kredi - to believe kredo - belief kreemo - (skip, not an Esperanto word) krei - to create kreola - Creole kreski - to grow
+kreado - creation
+kreante - creating
+krediti - to credit
+kredi - to believe
+kredo - belief
+krei - to create
+kreola - Creole
+kreski - to grow